Benefits:

 Summary

 Delta Oaks Group is seeking a Fiber Permitting Specialist to support fiber deployments including linear route permitting and point-site permitting for fiber facilities (e.g., huts, cabinets, handholes, splice locations, and related utility service coordination).
 This role focuses on jurisdictional research, permit strategy, application preparation, submittals, tracking, and agency coordination across multiple jurisdictions.
-The ideal candidate is highly organized, detail-oriented, and experienced working with local/state agencies, permit portals, and utility stakeholders to keep schedules moving.
+The ideal candidate will have hands-on experience working with local/state agencies, permit portals, navigating DOT/municipal ROW requirements, and coordinating with utilities and third-party stakeholders (including railroads where applicable) to keep schedules moving.

 Positional Responsibilities

-The ideal candidate will possess a strong understanding of permitting workflows for both linear infrastructure and point-site facilities, with the ability to identify requirements quickly, compile complete packages, and manage permit timelines across multiple AHJs.
+The ideal candidate will possess a strong understanding of permitting workflows for both linear infrastructure and point-site facilities, with the ability to identify requirements quickly, assess build feasibility, compile complete packages, and manage permit timelines across multiple AHJs.
+Responsibilities include but are not limited to:

 Conduct jurisdictional research to determine permitting requirements for fiber routes and hut/cabinet sites, including forms, exhibits, fees, lead times, and review workflows.